jeff-v-h/game-on-api/README.md

 ## Production

-This app is undergoing initial development and is not currently deployed.
+This app has been taken down from deployment due to ongoing running costs for not only hosting, but also the usage of each individual API provider.

 ### Deployment